Skip to footer

 Q: What's the difference between head, heel, and breakaway ropes?

-A: If you are unfamiliar with these terms or not sure How to Choose a Breakaway Rope or Team Rope, please check out our educational guide.
+A: If you are unfamiliar with these terms or not sure how to choose one, please check out our educational guide on Breakaway Ropes & Team Ropes.
 A head rope is softer in feel and shorter in length; it is used to rope the horns of a steer.
 A heel rope is typically stiffer and longer, and it is used to rope both of the steer's hind feet.
-A breakaway rope is used for roping a calf in a timed event called breakaway; this rope type is soft and even shorter in length.
+A breakaway rope is used for roping a calf in a timed event called breakaway; this rope type is soft and even shorter.

 Q: What rope material is best for roping?

 A: The best rope material depends on your roping needs and personal preference.
-Rope materials can vary between 100% polyester, poly-nylon or poly-fiber blends, 100% nylon, and more.
-We offer some further insight on some rope materials in our "how to choose" educational piece.
+Rope materials can vary between 100% polyester, poly-nylon, poly-fiber blends, 100% nylon, and more.
+We offer some further insight into some rope materials in our "How to Choose a Rope" educational piece.
 Generally, a big factor when considering rope material is the weather conditions.

 Q: How do I get started with roping?

-A: If you are a first-time rope purchaser, we highly encourage you to take a look at our guide on How To Start Roping.
+A: If you are a first-time rope purchaser, we highly encourage you to take a look at our guide on Roping for Beginners.
 Any rider can start at any time—you just need to start somewhere!
 If you have a kiddo wanting to play around with some ropes, we recommend the Fast Back Kid's Vapor Rope that's offered in an 18' length in assorted colors for additional fun!

 Closing Thoughts